Learn about a self-hosted architecture that supports services usually required in a small business or home office.

 Git is the most commonly used VCS system.
 If you have to learn a VCS system, it’s a good idea to choose Git.
 It’s used in small projects and large organizations around the world.

-We chose to install a simple Git server because we just needed basic collaboration and a central source of truth for the state of our artifacts.
+Initially, we chose to install a simple Git server because we just needed basic collaboration and a central source of truth for the state of our artifacts.
 Check our guide on how to install a lightweight Git server on FreeNAS.
+However, as our requirements evolve, we’re looking into other solutions that provide better collaboration features, such as Gitea.

-Consider the following items when planning your self-hosted environment:
+Consider the following additional items when planning your self-hosted environment:

 - Internet service provider